Drug OVI

 Administrative License Suspension (ALS) Process for Drug OVI

-Separate from your criminal charges, the Ohio Bureau of Motor Vehicles (BMV) initiates an Administrative License Suspension (ALS) upon OVI arrest.
+Separate from your criminal charges, the Ohio Bureau of Motor Vehicles (BMV) initiates an Administrative License Suspension (ALS) upon an OVI arrest.
 This suspension is independent of, and often occurs before, any criminal conviction.

 Under Ohio's implied consent law, by operating a vehicle, you are deemed to have given your consent to chemical tests (breath, blood, or urine) if an officer has probable cause to believe you are impaired.
 If you refuse a chemical test, or if you submit and the test results show a prohibited concentration of a drug (or alcohol), the officer will immediately seize your physical license.
 You will receive a "Notice of Administrative License Suspension."